PHPMailer/PHPMailer/README.md

 }
 ```

-You'll find plenty more to play with in the [examples](examples/) folder.
+You'll find plenty of examples to play with in the [examples](examples/) folder.
+They are saved with a `.phps` extension which will make them display as highlighted source in a browser, avoiding the possibility of them running in default installations.
+You can run them directly from a command line client, or rename them with a `.php` extension and run them via your web server.

 That's it.
 You should now be ready to use PHPMailer!